11 Late-Night Facts About Waffle House

 Contrary to a widespread urban legend, Waffle House is not so confident in its ability to stay open around the clock that it buries the keys to each new location in the cement in front of the restaurant.

-According to the Waffle House website, the chain has served over 2,501,866,574 eggs since its opening in 1955.
+The chain has served over 2 billion eggs since its opening in 1955.
 And according to a 2005 article in USA Today, the restaurant buys 2 percent of all eggs produced in the United States annually.

 The very first Waffle House opened in suburban Atlanta, so it makes sense that the most outlets can be found nearby.
-The Big Peach has 132 locations.
-The runner up—Cartersville, Georgia—only has 45.
+As of 2019, metro Atlanta boasted 263 locations.

 To be more precise, it’s 341 strips every 60 seconds.
 The chain also serves 238 orders of hash browns, 145 waffles, 110 sausage patties, and 127 cups of coffee per minute.